sun-umn/federated-multi-modality-learning/README.md

 <img src='figs/nvflarefed.png'/>

 ## Acknowledgment
 We would like to express our gratitude to Cisco Research for their support of this work.
-Additionally, we acknowledge the Minnesota Supercomputing Institute (MSI) at the University of Minnesota for their valuable contribution of resources that aided in producing the results presented in this work.
-We extend our appreciation to Dr. Rui Zhang and his student Sicheng Zhou for their insightful discussions, which greatly benefited this project.
+Additionally, we acknowledge the Minnesota Supercomputing Institute (MSI) at the University of Minnesota for computation resources that aided in producing the results presented in this work.
+We extend our appreciation to Dr. Rui Zhang and his student Sicheng Zhou for their insightful discussions!

 ## How to cite this work
 ___